-The Company may make a discretionary contribution to the Plan.
+The Company may also make a discretionary contribution to the Plan.
 In January of 2022, the Company made a discretionary 2% contribution of approximately \$4,000,000 to all eligible participants, excluding collective bargained employees, based on employee earnings for the last quarter of 2021.
+The Company did not make any discretionary contributions related to the 2022 plan year.